vladnikolov86/express-file-logger/README.md

 Prerequisites
 -----------
-installed Node JS and Express JS
+installed Node JS ver 8.5 and above and Express JS

 How to use the logger